- 1 What is an Assistance Dog?

 Yes.
 The FSDS operates a community-based training program that is a hybrid.
 We have participation from individuals on three levels:

-- individuals who are training a dog for their own need
+- individuals who are training a dog for their own need will be evaluated on a case by case basis

 - individuals, particularly youths, who are training a dog for someone else in need